Who We Serve

 - And other essential skills

-Offered at Goodwill’s Maple Shade (Certiport Centers for Microsoft Office Suite 2010) location.
+Offered at Goodwill’s Maple Shade and Philadelphia (Certiport Centers for Microsoft Office Suite 2010) locations.

 Forklift Certification Program